JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: Related Work

-To advance instruction tuning, researchers have explored learning from human feedback \cite{summarization, InstructGPT, bai2022training, scheurer2023training}, automatic data generation \cite{wang-etal-2023-self-instruct, peng2023instruction, xu2023wizardlm, yin-etal-2023-dynosaur}, and data selection \cite{zhou2023lima, cao2023instruction, lu2023instag, liu2023makes}.
+To advance instruction tuning, researchers have explored learning from human feedback \citep{summarization, InstructGPT, bai2022training, scheurer2023training}, automatic data generation \citep{wang-etal-2023-self-instruct, peng2023instruction, xu2023wizardlm, yin-etal-2023-dynosaur}, and data selection \citep{zhou2023lima, cao2023instruction, lu2023instag, liu2023makes}.
 While the learning algorithm and tuning data have received considerable attention from researchers, the significance of data representation has often been overlooked.
-Our JsonTuning approach offers an alternative perspective on data representation to enhance instruction tuning in terms of generalization, robustness, and controllability. \cite{yin-etal-2023-read} highlights the advantages of structured task definitions within the text-to-text paradigm.
-Both our study and theirs underscore the significance of structure in instruction tuning.
-In our research, we treat task definition as a task element.
-The referenced paper implies that additional structuring of task definitions may enhance performance, indicating the potential of incorporating finer-grained structures in instruction tuning.
+Our JsonTuning approach offers an alternative perspective on data representation to enhance instruction tuning in terms of generalization, robustness, and controllability.